Tactical athletes performing endurance and strength conditioning in the field

 1. Specificity Matters

-Physical adaptation is highly specific to the movement patterns and energy demands of the training stimulus.
-Tactical athletes must be prepared for intermittent high loads, unpredictability, and load carriage under stress.
-Endurance athletes optimize a narrower set of capacities that don’t necessarily transfer directly to tactical tasks.
+Physical adaptation is highly specific to the movement patterns and energy demands of the training stimulus, the body adapts to exactly what you ask of it, and little else.
+Tactical athletes must be ready for intermittent high loads, unpredictability, and load carriage under stress, often with a heart rate already spiked from the previous task.
+Endurance athletes optimize a narrower set of capacities that simply don't transfer to dragging a casualty, scaling an obstacle, or fighting through a doorway.
+Train only for steady-state output and you get very good at steady-state output, and measurably worse at everything the mission actually requires.

 2. Strength and Load Matter